dimitri-nicolo/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 ### Tutorial Flow

-1. Create the Namespace and Nginx Service
+1. Create the namespace and nginx service
 1. Deny all ingress traffic
-1. Allow ingress traffic to Nginx
+1. Allow ingress traffic to nginx
 1. Deny all egress traffic
 1. Allow egress traffic to kube-dns
 1. Cleanup Namespace